john-lyne/john-lyne.github.io/_booknotes/philosophy.md

 date: 2023-05-06
 ---

-A collection of notes regarding to books read on Western philosophy.
+A collection of notes from books read on Western philosophy.

 # *Meditations*, Marcus Aurelius
 A roman emporor's philosophical journal.